claresudbery/clare-wiki-ably/pages/think/code-princ/testing/tdd.md

 - You pass this into something when you don’t care how it’s used
 - Like *when you must pass an argument, but you know the argument will never be used.*
+- The difference between a dummy and a stub is that the stub will actually get used by the code you pass it to, whereas the dummy won't.

 #### Stubs